bwasty/learn-opengl-rs/README.md

 # learn-opengl-rs
 Rust port of https://github.com/JoeyDeVries/LearnOpenGL

-You should be able to follow the tutorials on https://learnopengl.com/ with this - the code structure has been kept similar to the original C++ where possible.
+You should be able to follow the tutorials on https://learnopengl.com/ with this - the code structure has been kept similar to the original C++ wherever possible.
 > This also means it's not necessarily the most idiomatic Rust code.
-For example, all OpenGL calls are "raw" and wrapped in `unsafe` blocks.
+For example, some standard naming conventions lints are disabled and all OpenGL calls are "raw" and wrapped in `unsafe` blocks.

 Run individual tutorials like this:
 `cargo run 1_1_2` (for `/src/_1_getting_started/_1_2_hello_window_clear.rs`)